dwmorrisdev/vanillaTodos/README.txt

  -v12-
  removed all inputs but one and wired up to use only one input bar. some styles were added. nav bar added, not wired up. fonts and images added.

+ -v13-
+ added about and contact pages.
+Styles and basic content for those pages.